Dealing with the Drought- Considerations for Extending Forage Supplies for the Dairy Herd

 Test forages to determine best time to feed

 Once forages are harvested, it is important to test these forages to determine their nutrient content and determine their best and most profitable use.
-With this information, the best plan and the best supplementation strategy to maintain a profitable milk production and healthy cows can be developed.
+With this information, the best plan and supplementation strategy to maintain a profitable milk production and healthy cows can be developed.
 The best quality forages should be fed to the early lactation cows or when the highest percentage of cows will be in early lactation.
 Maintaining profitable milk production is going to take a good working relationship between yourself and your nutritionist.
 It is extremely important that both parties are realistic and creative when putting a Band-Aid on the cards mother nature has dealt.

 Some options to extend forage supply